LiorSinai/liorsinai.github.io/_posts/2022-12-29-denoising-diffusion-2-unet.md

 ### Forward pass

-For the forward pass we just calculate the time embedding and pass it along with the input to the chain.
+For the forward pass we calculate the time embedding and pass it along with the input to the chain.
 As a precaution we can do an error check to make sure that the image height and width can be downsampled evenly.
-This is needed for the `cat_on_channel_dim` to be successful, else the image height or width will not match the incoming dimensions.
+This is needed for the `cat_on_channel_dim` to be successful.

 {%highlight julia %}
 function (u::UNet)(x::AbstractArray, timesteps::AbstractVector{Int})